cap-js/docs/java/change-tracking.md

 ```

 This identifier can contain the elements of the entity or values of to-one associations that are reachable via path.
 For example, for a book you can store an author name if you have an association from the book to the author.
+The best candidates for identifier are the elements that are insert-only or that don't change often.

-### Identifiers for Associated Entities
+### Identifiers for Compositions

 For compositions, no special annotations are required, the identifiers of the target entity are used instead.